Science and Technology / Sociology / Biology

 "One of the most significant research programs in science studies today is that of Daniel Lee Kleinman.
 Not only does he utilize the ethnographic methods of the laboratory studies to integrate micro- and macrosociological perspectives, but he also analyzes the political economy of laboratory life to point to important policy problems that the privatizing patterns of contemporary biology raise for the public good."David Hess, Rensselaer Polytechnic Institute"Kleinman's confident mustering of evidence and argument results in an original, soundly based piece of scholarship that is both topical, socially important, and effective.
 The writing is clear throughout, covering technical material (both biological and sociological) competently. . . .
 For those interested in lab studies, this will be a 'must read.'"Brian Martin, University of Wollongong

 Daniel Lee Kleinman is associate professor in the department of rural sociology at the University of WisconsinMadison.
-He is the author of Politics on the Endless Frontier and editor of Science, Technology, and Democracy.For more information regarding publicity and reviews contact our publicity manager, Chris Caldwell, phone: (608) 263-0734, email: publicity@uwpress.wisc.edu
+He is the author of Politics on the Endless Frontier and editor of Science, Technology, and Democracy.Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at publicity@uwpress.wisc.edu or (608) 263-0734.
+(If you want to examine a book for possible course use, please see our Course Books page.
+If you want to examine a book for possible rights licensing, please see Rights & Permissions.)

 October 2003